Pseudomonas syringae pv. syringae

 PSDMSY-6, PSDMSY-7

-Pathway not proven.
-Pseudomonas syringae pv. syringae has been isolated from rice grains but research was not done to show seed transmission.
-Seeds may become sterile if infected.
-No reports of this pathogen on rice in the US were found.
-This pathogen on rice is also known as P. oryzicola.
+Pseudomonas syringae pv. syringae has been isolated from rice grains, but seed transmission has not been demonstrated under natural conditions.
+Infected seeds may lose viability, and no reports of this pathogen on rice in the US were found.
+This pathogen on rice is also referred to as P. oryzicola.

 This method was used for research and has not been standardized or validated,